Data analysis Hadley Wickham style

 Reading and storing big data

-• The data.table package implements a child class (i.e. it’s compatible) of data.frame that speeds up many operations on it and reduces file size and the amount of implicit copying.
+data.tablepackage implements a child class (i.e. it’s compatible) of data.frame that speeds up many operations on it and reduces file size and the amount of implicit copying. - Use

-• library(readr) is a Hadley package that provides simplified functions for reading data as well, e.g. read_csv().
+freadfrom thedata.tablepackage instead ofread.csv, so CSV import takes only 2% of the time. library(readr)is a Hadley package that provides simplified functions for reading data as well, e.g.read_csv().- Use the

 Other packages from the Hadleyverse